fercastt/Android-Package-Remover-Interface/README.md

 - After that, you proceed with instructions for option 1.
 <img src="images/pri_2nd.png" width="350" height="175">

-### Option 3: Spawn adb shell
+### Option 3: Spawn ADB shell
-- You can spawn an adb shell in case you quickly need other functionality from ADB.
+- You can spawn an ADB shell in case you quickly need other functionality from ADB.
 <img src="images/pri_3rd.png" width="325">

 ### Option 4: Exit